 1. Understand how your student loan debt will affect your future.

 It can be hard to imagine how your student loans will impact your income and lifestyle.
 Will you make enough money to cover your loan payments and still maintain a balanced quality of life?

 You can get some idea by looking at a student loan repayment calculator.
-(Try 1st Financial Bank USA's Student Loan Repayment and Affordability Calculator or the U.S Department of Education's Repayment Estimator.)
+(Try 1st Financial Bank USA's Student Loan Repayment and Affordability Calculator or the U.S Department of Education's Loan Simulator.)
 These types of calculators will show your estimated loan payments, based on your interest rate and term length of the loan, and how much of your future salary will go toward those payments.
 It's a reality check that can prevent you from over-borrowing in college.

 2. Make student loan payments while you're still in school.

 It might sound impossible to make loan payments while you’re still a college student and not earning a significant income.
 But any amount you can put toward your student loans, for example from the money you earn from part-time or odd jobs, will reduce your debt—and help you form responsible saving habits in the long run.